jasongrimesdotcom/Seattle-DevOps-Meetup/code_of_conduct.md

 ## The Short Version

-Seattle DevOps is dedicated to providing a harassment-free experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
+Seattle DevOps Meetup is dedicated to providing a harassment-free experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of Meetup participants in any form.

 All communication should be appropriate for a professional audience including people of many different backgrounds.
 Sexual language and imagery is not appropriate for any Meetup venue, including talks.